ajbacon/Portfolio/week2.md

 ### Summary

 Overall I was pleased with my progress on the ruby programming side of things, I feel I've managed to get comfortable with classes, making them work together and adhere to SRP.
-I've made good progress in understanding the basic pincipals of object-oriented programming which was one of my main aims of the week (although the act of ).
+I've made good progress in understanding the basic pincipals of object-oriented programming which was one of my main aims of the week.
 The class extraction exercises within the Oystercard challenge were tricky to conceptualise at first, but by taking a step back from the code and using a pen and paper to diagram my thoughts I was able to move on and code/refactor my solution.

 The principles of OO are starting to hit home, more reading and practical experience is required, however I am at least now aware of the principles and much clearer in my mind what OOP is trying to achieve over other types of programming (eg procedural)